tronkko/dirent/README.md

 # Dirent
-Dirent is a C/C++ programming interface that allows programs to retrieve information on files and directories residing on a hard disk.
-Dirent is commonly found in Linux and other UNIX operating systems.

-This project provides Linux-compatible Dirent interface for Microsoft Visual Studio and Open Watcom to be used on Microsoft Windows.
+Dirent is a C/C++ programming interface that allows programmers to retrieve information about files and directories under Linux/UNIX.
+This project provides Linux compatible Dirent interface for Microsoft Windows.

 # Installation